MIT-LCP/mimic-code/website/content/en/docs/datasets/note/ecg_detail.md

 ### `field_name`

 Each row provides detail regarding a particular aspect of a note. `field_name` is the name given to that aspect.
-As of MIMIC-IV, v1.0, possible values include:

-* author

 ### `field_value`